Washington, D.C. Whistleblower Lawyers

 Besides monetary compensation, kickbacks can take the form of several other bribes, including:

 - Free vacations

-The Anti-Kickback Statute does allow “safe harbor” in the case of legitimate transactions between manufacturers and physicians or other purchasers such as hospitals.
-This may include leasing equipment, renting space, and other financial arrangements, as long as all of the terms of the arrangement are clearly documented and compensation is not above fair market value.
-If these conditions are not met—documentation and fair market value—or the terms of the agreement are breached to allow extra compensation, the arrangement may be an illegal kickback.
+The Anti-Kickback Statute does allow a “safe harbor” for legitimate arrangements between healthcare companies and doctors or hospitals.
+This can include renting space, leasing equipment, and other types of financial arrangements – as long as the terms and details of the arrangements are clearly documented, and compensation does not exceed fair market value.
+If these conditions are not met, or if the terms of the transaction are breached in order to allow for extra compensation, then the arrangement can be deemed an illegal kickback.

 Ultimately, healthcare kickbacks steal important funding from those who need it and encourage healthcare providers to sacrifice their patients’ safety in favor of profits.
 If you have knowledge about any illegal kickbacks or invectives, you can initiate a whistleblower (“qui tam”) lawsuit under both the Anti-Kickback Statute and the False Claims Act.
 If a manufacturer’s kickback scheme causes injury or illness due to substandard, unsafe, or unnecessary medical treatment, you may also be entitled to compensation for medical malpractice.